Published 29 Aug 2023

 Easily keep track of kitchen operations by using a digital checklist.
-You can use iAuditor by SafetyCulture, a digital inspection solution, to deliver clear and concise instructions to your staff and also monitor if duties are being performed according to standard.
+You can use SafetyCulture, a digital inspection solution, to deliver clear and concise instructions to your staff and also monitor if duties are being performed according to standard.
 Perform paperless kitchen inspections using your mobile device and:

 A comprehensive kitchen checklist is used to assess if kitchen operations such as menu planning, kitchen service preparation, kitchen hygiene, and food storage management are performed efficiently by kitchen staff.
 Use this checklist to ensure that all kitchen tasks are done according to applicable health and safety standards.